alexhsamuel/jsdata/notes.md

 | py3 | yes |  90 ms |
 | py3 | no  |  30 ms |

 `alloc?` means allocate a fresh output array on each iteration; otherwise, we reuse the same one on every iteration.
-The allocation is close to free; the 60 ms "allocation" time seems to be in writing one byte to each 4 kib page.
+The allocation is close to free; the 60 ms "allocation" time seems to be in writing one byte to each 4 kiB page.
 That's 3.5 ns per f64 or about 0.5 sec/GiB.